-$$-27,720 \pm (1.96 30,383) = -27,720 \pm (59551)$$
+$$188,247 \pm (1.9665,663) = 188,247 \pm 128,700$$

-8.5 RELIABILITY THRESHOLDS
+8.6 RELIABILITY THRESHOLDS

-It is the nature of sampling variability that the smaller the group whose size is being estimated, or from which an estimate is being derived, the less precise that estimate is.
+It is the nature of sampling variability that, when estimating population sizes, the smaller the group whose size is being estimated, or from which an estimate is being derived, the less precise that estimate is.
 Put another way, the size of the standard error increases with the level of the estimate, so that the larger the estimate the larger the standard error.
 But the larger the sample estimate, the smaller will be the standard error in percentage terms (relative standard error being the standard error as a percentage of the estimate).
 Thus, larger sample estimates will be relatively more reliable than smaller estimates-an estimate of 500,000, while having a standard error of 13,800 will have a relative standard error of 3%, compared with an estimate of 25,000 which has a standard error of 3,100 and a relative standard error of 12%.
+This is because larger estimates will be based on more cases.

 Before 2005, quarterly LFS estimates of under 10,000 were not published as they are likely to be unreliable.
 Although this publication policy changed in 2005 (as a result of the Freedom of Information Act), the unreliability of these LFS estimates did not.
 It is suggested that the 10,000 threshold is used as a guide to identify which cells will be subject to high sampling variability.
 Users are advised that estimates below 10,000 are subject to a high degree of sampling variability and should therefore be treated with caution.
 The 10,000 threshold equates to a sample size of about 25 and a relative standard error of about 20%.
-The graph below shows how, for different values of p (i.e. for different proportions of the population), the standard error rises at a much steeper rate when the sample size is less than 30 - very small estimates, those based on less than 25 cases, are subject to such high standard errors (relative to the size of the estimate) as to detract seriously from their value, which is why the reliability threshold is recommended to be around that level.
+The graph below shows how, for different values of p (i.e. for different proportions of the population), the standard error rises at a much steeper rate when the sample size is less than 30 - very small estimates, those based on fewer than 25 cases, are subject to such high standard errors (relative to the size of the estimate) as to detract seriously from their value, which is why the reliability threshold is recommended to be around that level.
 That said, a relative standard error of 20% is a somewhat arbitrary cut-off point, the Australian Bureau of Statistics uses a publication threshold of a relative standard error of 25%.
-A sample size of less than 3 is potentially disclosive so this information is suppressed even under the Freedom of Information Act.
+A sample size of fewer than three is potentially disclosive so this information is suppressed even under the Freedom of Information Act.